fyceu/Prefetch-Analysis/README.md

 Reinforce Initech's Acceptable Use Policies and emphasize clear consequences for policy violations

 Educate employees on the risks of downloading cracked or unauthorized software:
-- malware infection
+- Malware infection
-- data theft or data exfiltration
+- Data theft or data exfiltration